Complete Agent

 )

-from agents.config import TextToSpeechConfig
+from agents.config import (

-from agents.models import Whisper, SpeechT5, VisionModel, OllamaModel
+from agents.models import OllamaModel, TransformersTTS, VisionModel, Whisper

 from agents.vectordbs import ChromaDB

-whisper_client = RoboMLHTTPClient(whisper)
+whisper_client = RoboMLHTTPClient(Whisper(name="whisper"))

-qwen_vl = OllamaModel(name="qwen_vl", checkpoint="qwen2.5vl:latest")
+OllamaModel(name="qwen_vl", checkpoint="qwen2.5vl:latest")

-qwen_client = OllamaClient(qwen_vl)
+qwen_client = OllamaClient(OllamaModel(name="qwen", checkpoint="qwen3:0.6b"))

-chroma_client = ChromaClient(db=chroma)
+chroma_client = ChromaClient(db=ChromaDB(), port=8080)

 audio_in = Topic(name="audio0", msg_type="Audio")